egberts/egberts.github.io-src/content/articles/fail2ban-debian11-nftables.md

 enabled = false
 ```

-We want them to be all set to a `false` value.
+Set to a `false` value.

 ### Turning on A Specific Jail ###

 Let us turn on our first ban, for failed attempts to login via SSH protocol.

 Add a file to `/etc/fail2ban/jail.d/` subdirectory.
 Could be set to any filename, but this
 time, it's Debian-specific.
-We'll create `defaults-debian.conf`
+Create the `defaults-debian.conf` file
 for our first filename and fill it with:

 ```ini